acend/kubernetes-basics-training/content/en/docs/10/01/_index.md

 ## Consistent hostnames

-While in normal Deployments a hash based name of the Pods (represented also as Hostname inside the Pod) is generated, StatefulSets create Pods with preconfigured names.
+While in normal Deployments a hash based name of the Pods (also represented as the hostname inside the Pod) is generated, StatefulSets create Pods with preconfigured names.
-Example of a RabbitMQ cluster with three instances (Pods):
+An example of a RabbitMQ cluster with three instances (Pods) could look like this:

 ```
 rabbitmq-0